 - all taking at least one class for credit during the school year.

 “Mixed” teams containing players from more than one school are not allowed to play ACF tournaments, i.e. teams containing players not all from one school.
-The head editor of the tournament may make an exception; however, these dispensations are made very limited circumstances.
+The head editor of the tournament may make an exception; however, these dispensations are made only in very limited circumstances.
 ACF reserves the right to disallow any team from playing at one of its tournaments.

 How to become an ACF member?